 Get your calming strategies ready to soothe frayed nerves.
 We take a little grab bag with my son’s pressure vest, chewy bangle and ear plugs to festive events so they are handy if he needs them.
 Sometimes they stay in the bag, other times they are very much needed.

 Click here to read how a deep pressure vest has helped us.
 Weighted blankets, bear hugs and massage can also be calming.

 Listen and Accomodate

 Let your child know they can always talk to you about what is worrying them, and ask as many questions as they need to.
-Find ways they can join in with Christmas activities all enjoy them.
+Find ways they can join in with Christmas activities and enjoy them.
 If they need to wear ear defenders to enjoy the Christmas party then roll with it.
+If they would rather be in charge of the music and press the buttons on the music system than join in with party games, that’s fine.
 Most importantly, respect their wishes if they really don’t want to go to a Xmas party or the pantomime, especially older children who know what they can cope with.
 Christmas should be enjoyable for everyone so pick treats that will be enjoyed.